daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 Your robotic creations do as they are commanded.

-{{< hint info >}}
+> [!NOTE]
-The word "robot" is used in this focus, though the robot you create might look very different from one created by someone else, depending on the genre.
+> The word "robot" is used in this focus, though the robot you create might look very different from one created by someone else, depending on the genre.
 Steampunk robots, organic robots, or even magical golems are all feasible "robots."
-{{< /hint >}}

 * Tier 1: Robot Assistant
 * Tier 1: Robot Builder